martinkersner/seoul-artificial-intelligence-meetup/docs/index.md

 03:30 - 04:00 uTensor / Tensorflow on Mbed Microcontrollers ([Emilio](members/emilio))

+#### Name Entity Recognition for Medicines
+This talk will be an introduction of NER and its application to extraction of drug names and dosage in documents.

 #### uTensor / Tensorflow on Mbed Microcontrollers
 ARM has made uTensor library to support ML/AI inference in MBED micro controllers. uTensor translates Tensorflow model into a C++ compatible library that can be imported to MBED apps.
 This talk will also show MNIST character recognition demo on STM32F413 development platform.